RJMillerLab/ModelTables/README.md

 #### 3. **Citation Annotation Phase**
    - Use the **Citation Graph API** to analyze and annotate each card by identifying citations between associated papers.
-   - Establish inter-card relationships (i.e., identify which card’s paper cites another).
+   - Establish inter-card relationships (i.e., identify which card's paper cites another).

 #### 4. **Final Dataset Construction**
    - Create a structured and annotated dataset that includes: